rack/rack-attack/README.md

 You can subscribe to `rack_attack` events and log it, graph it, etc.

-To get notified about specific type of events, subscribe to the event name followed by the `rack_attack` namesapce.
+To get notified about specific type of events, subscribe to the event name followed by the `rack_attack` namespace.
 E.g. for throttles use:

 ```ruby